shopware/docs/guides/plugins/plugins/checkout/document/add-custom-document-type.md

 The renderer for a document type is responsible for rendering the respective document, including a template.
 That is why we will have to create a custom renderer for the new type as well, lets call it `ExampleDocumentRenderer`.

-We'll place it in the same directory as all other default document renderers: `<plugin root>/src/Core/Checkout/Document/Renderer`
+We will place it in the same directory as all other default document renderers: `<plugin root>/src/Core/Checkout/Document/Renderer`

 Your custom document renderer has to implement the `Shopware\Core\Checkout\Document\Renderer\AbstractDocumentRenderer`, which forces you to implement three methods: